Aviation & Compact Applications

 • Compact wall-mount or deck-mount bodies for shallow cabinetry and minimized cavity depth.

-• Sensor and valve co-location to reduce tubing runs and simplify maintenance access from the service panel.
+• Sensor and valve integration for minimizing tubing lines and easy service access from the service panels.

 Hydraulics & Flow Management

-• Solenoid response curves selected for predictable laminar stream within short reach distances.
+• Solenoid current response curves chosen for predictable laminar flow for distances in short range.

 Controls & Multi-Device Coordination